istana/libnss-maria/README.md

 - https://github.com/Snaipe/Criterion used as unit test framework (MIT)
 - https://stackoverflow.com/questions/779875/what-is-the-function-to-replace-string-in-c - for string replace function (CC4 BY)

+## Thanks

+- @xHire for answering and not answering my infinite number of questions about C
+- and other people answering my quesions

 ## Related Software